GolovchenkoA/Quarkus-In-Action-2025/README.md

 import.sql can be created in `src/main/resources/`.
 This feature is disabled for PROD by default.
 See https://quarkus.io/guides/hibernate-orm-panache

 ### GraphQL @Transacrional annotation
 The annotation should be used when we make calls to a DB.
-[GraphQLInventoryService Example](https://github.com/xstefank/quarkus-in-action/blob/0a7e10d43fd36a2f29104900418b91941b814233/chapter-07/7_2_2/inventory-service/src/main/java/org/acme/inventory/service/GraphQLInventoryService.java)
+[GraphQLInventoryService](https://github.com/xstefank/quarkus-in-action/blob/0a7e10d43fd36a2f29104900418b91941b814233/chapter-07/7_2_2/inventory-service/src/main/java/org/acme/inventory/service/GraphQLInventoryService.java) and [GrpcInventoryService](https://github.com/xstefank/quarkus-in-action/blob/0a7e10d43fd36a2f29104900418b91941b814233/chapter-07/7_2_2/inventory-service/src/main/java/org/acme/inventory/grpc/GrpcInventoryService.java)